RoyVorster/type-separation-reproduction/README.md

-# Simple reproduction of a kind of cool paper.
-I like Julia
+# Simple reproduction of a kind of cool paper
+Quick Julia implementation